Zoom has been booming, especially in the world of education.

 - The Trust Principle: Let students know early and often that you believe in their ability to make good choices.
 Trust empowers!

 I hope these ideas ignite some sparks!
 Undoubtedly, facilitating Zoom breakout rooms will be a learning process for students, teachers, and administrators.
 If you’re interested in giving them a shot, be sure to acquire/follow your school division’s specific directives regarding the use of Zoom (which are likely being drafted up as we speak along with digital consent forms).
 It’s a good time to review FERPA, too.

 Let’s keep learning.
 Let’s keep growing.
 Are we kind of making this up as we go?
 Yes.
 But, if we enter this unprecedented school year with open hearts and open minds, anything is possible!

-*For more ideas on optimizing online learning, see my posts Virtual Learning: 25 Social-Emotional Learning Activities, Virtual Learning: Maybe We ARE Prepared for This, Virtual Learning: 33 Ways to Build Relationships and Virtual Learning: Best Practices for Parents.
+*For more ideas on optimizing online learning, see my posts Virtual Learning: 20 Structure for Small-Group Instruction, Virtual Learning: 25 Social-Emotional Learning Activities, Virtual Learning: Maybe We ARE Prepared for This, Virtual Learning: 33 Ways to Build Relationships and Virtual Learning: Best Practices for Parents.